 Meaning and Definition of Sick Units

 Getting sick is a metaphor for an ill unit, which can also mean the unit is not happy.
-Different terms may be used. used for the same diseases by different people.
+Different terms may be used and for the same diseases by different people.
 Workers understand that according to the signal that they don’t receive payment and other benefits, they are in the wrong.

 Investors consider a unit sick when they do not get a reasonable return on capital employed.
 Similarly, financial institutions feel a unit sick when they fail to repay the installment loan and interest.